Skip to content

 File Permissions

-# Secure .env file
+# Secure tenant .env files

 # Restrict log directory